Things to Do in Orlando With Toddlers

 - Lock It Up: Most of Orlando’s theme parks offer easy-to-use locker rentals.
 You’ll appreciate the convenience of having your little one’s necessary items in close proximity without having to carry them around all day.
 Check your theme park guide map for locker rental locations.

 - Changing Time: All Orlando theme parks offer conveniently located diaper-changing stations in men’s, women’s and family restrooms.
 Some parks also offer expanded baby-care centers with comfortable changing and feeding areas.
 Check your theme park guide map for locations and more information.

 - Dedicated Lands: Orlando’s theme parks feature entire lands with rides, stage shows and activities imagined just for little ones.

 - Know the Minimum Heights: Some rides at Orlando theme parks are better suited for toddlers than others.
 A complete guide to age and height restrictions is available from each theme park’s website.

 Learn more: Free Things to Do in Orlando

 Storybook legends and flights of fancy become real at Magic Kingdom® Park in Orlando.
 For starters, the park features several parades, shows and rides that are perfect for toddlers, including the 10 attractions spotlighted below.

 Save on discount tickets: Walt Disney World Resort

-Your tot’s eyes will light up during character meet-and-greets throughout the park, including encounters with Mickey and Minnie Mouse, Cinderella, Chip and Dale, Donald Duck and others.
-Characters can also be found at all of Disney’s Orlando theme parks, including Epcot® and Disney’s Hollywood Studios®, and character-dining reservations are available if you want to ensure your kids will meet a specific favorite.
+Your tot’s eyes will light up during character appearances throughout the park, including encounters with Mickey and Minnie Mouse, Cinderella, Chip and Dale, Donald Duck and others.
+Characters can also be found at all of Disney’s Orlando theme parks, including EPCOT® and Disney’s Hollywood Studios®, and character-dining reservations are available if you want to ensure your kids will see a specific favorite.

 Learn more: Orlando Character Dining